based on 7 nights

 Egypt has year-round sun, and almost no rain.
 Daytime temperatures range from pleasantly warm in the winter to very hot in the summer.
 Northerly cities such as Cairo and Alexandria are generally about 5ºC cooler than southerly areas such as Aswan and Abu Simbel.
 Nights in the desert can be extremely cold.

-To start planning your holiday to MS Mayfair
+To start planning your vacation to MS Mayfair

 The M.S.
 Mayfair is one of the newest boats on the River Nile.
 Launched in 2011 it is beautifully designed and decorated and a fantastic value option for three and four night cruises between Luxor and Aswan.